 - 1. Election of four directors to serve until the next annual meeting of shareholders or until their successors are duly elected and qualified; - 2.
-An advisory vote on a resolution approving the Company's compensation of its executive officers (the "Say-On-Pay Resolution"); - An advisory vote on a shareholder proposal regarding majority voting in uncontested director elections (the "Shareholder Proposal"); and - 4.
+An advisory vote on a resolution approving the Company's compensation of its executive officers (the "Say-On-Pay Resolution"); - An advisory vote on the frequency of future advisory votes on the Company's compensation of its named executive officers (the "Say-On-Frequency Proposal"); and - 4.
 Such other business as may properly come before the meeting or any adjournment thereof.